Saved Views

 Loading a saved view

 Click the views dropdown in the page header and pick the view you want.
-The grid updates instantly with the filters, sorting, and columns from that view.
+The grid updates instantly with the filters and sorting from that view.

 To clear all filters and see every listing regardless of connection status, select All Listings from the dropdown.
-This is the unfiltered state with no saved view applied.
+This removes all filter and sort restrictions, showing the full unfiltered table.

 Editing a saved view